HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 - Currently default cpu and memory helm values for minimal values for DX to up and run [DX-Helm-Minimal-Values](../../../get_started/plan_deployment/container_deployment/limitations_requirements.md/#containerization-requirements-and-limitations), For a small-sized workload in AWS, the Kubernetes cluster should begin with single node with c5.2xlarge instance type atleast to support 1,000 users load.

-- CPU limits were increased due to the observations from Grafana about the usage of CPU and memory on the load test.

-- For the Core, HAProxy and RingApi containers, increasing the CPU increases throughput and it inturn the reduced error rate.

 - For testing purposes, OpenLDAP pod values were used for holding more authenticated users for rendering.
 However, the OpenLDAP pod is not for production use.

 There were a number of alterations done to the initial Helm chart configuration.
 The following table contains the number and limits for each pod.
-Using these values significantly improves the responsiveness of the setup and enables the system to handle 1,000 concurrent users with a improved error rate, average response time, throughput, and event loop lag of  Ring API containers.
+Using these values significantly improves the responsiveness of the setup and enables the system to handle 1,000 concurrent users with an improved error rate, average response time, throughput, and an event loop lag of Ring API containers.

 |  |  | Request | Request | Limit | Limit |
 |---|---|---:|---|---|---|